 First, take a look at the Grants Leaflet which details types of diocesan funding and who to contact.

 The following diocesan grants are available.
 (Note that Mission Development Grants, main and small, are no longer given.)
-The deadline for the next Grants Panel meeting is 13th November 2017.

 - Church Building Grants and Loans – for urgent repairs to your church buildings

 - Maintenance of Ministry Grants – assistance for parishes struggling to meet the working expenses of their stipendiary clergy.